Why work with a wine influencer?

 Followers are attracted to influencers who inspire new ideas and serve as an “editor” of current topics, trends and products.
 Good influencers are the Sherpas of their domain.
 By providing valuable insights, experience and practical advice, they drive loyalty and trust.
 And people trust endorsements.
 According to Nielsen’s Global Trust in Advertising Report, 66% of the consumers in the U.S. trust recommendations from opinions while only 46% trust ads on social networks1.

 4. Grow your Instagram audience

-Case study: One of our winery clients doubled their Instagram audience from 3,500 to 7,000 followers in 2018 as a result of influencer partnerships.
+Case study: One of our winery clients doubled their Instagram audience from 3,500 to 7,000 followers within 6 months as a result of influencer partnerships.